awsdocs/amazon-aurora-user-guide/doc_source/AuroraMySQL.Updates.2041.md

 Aurora MySQL 2\.04\.1 is generally available\.
 Aurora MySQL 2\.x versions are compatible with MySQL 5\.7 and Aurora MySQL 1\.x versions are compatible with MySQL 5\.6\.

 When creating a new Aurora MySQL DB cluster \(including restoring a snapshot\), you have the option of choosing compatibility with either MySQL 5\.7 or MySQL 5\.6\.
-We do not allow in\-place upgrade of Aurora MySQL 1\.\* clusters or restore from an Amazon S3 backup into Aurora MySQL 2\.04\.1\.
+We do not allow in\-place upgrade of Aurora MySQL 1\.\* clusters or restore of Aurora MySQL 1\.\* clusters from an Amazon S3 backup into Aurora MySQL 2\.04\.1\.
 We plan to remove these restrictions in a later Aurora MySQL 2\.\* release\.

 You can restore snapshots of Aurora MySQL 1\.14\.\*, 1\.15\.\*, 1\.16\.\*, 1\.17\.\*, 1\.18\.\*, 1\.19\.\*, 2\.01\.\*, 2\.02\.\*, 2\.03\.\*, 2\.04\.0 into Aurora MySQL 2\.04\.1\.